jimhigson/oboe.js/writing/main/5_Implementation.md

 Functions describing the tokenisation of the JSONPath language are given their own source file and tested independently of the compilation.
 Regular expressions are used because they are the simplest form able to express the clause patterns.
-Each regular expressions starts with `^` so that they only match at the head of the string, the 'y' flag would be a more elegant alternative but as of now this lacks wider browser support[^6].
+Each regular expression starts with `^` so that they only match at the head of the string, the 'y' flag would be a more elegant alternative but as of now this lacks wider browser support[^6].
 By verifying the tokenisation functions through their own